SonamTenzin7/FaceRecognition-using-facenet..../README.md

 # FaceRecognition-using-third-party-pretrained-facenet-and other models
-Face Recognition model using pretrained model (FaceNet, MTCNN and SVM model) and Fine-tuned
+Fine-tuned Face Recognition using Pretrained FaceNet, MTCNN, and SVM with Cross-Validation.